-The purpose of this review is to ensure that the agency's Subcontractor Agreements are in compliance with all contract requirements, proper procurement i.
-CSD Field Representatives will review the agency's responses to the Questionnaire, the agency's Subcontractor Oversight Policy and all energy Subcontractor Agreements including the original solicitation and procurement process, if requested per the procurement review.
-CSD Field Representatives will review the Weatherization Database to verify that reimbursement rates are being adhered to.
+The purpose of this review is to ensure the agency's Subcontractor Agreements are in compliance with all contract requirements, proper procurement was conducted, adequate oversight is in place, and that CSD was notified timely of any new agreements.

+- i.
+CSD Field Representatives will review the agency's response(s) to the Questionnaire, its Subcontractor Oversight Policy, and all energy Subcontractor Agreements, including the original solicitation and procurement process. - ii.
+CSD Field Representatives will review weatherization client files to verify proper subcontractor documentation is within the file, that reimbursement rates are being adhered to, and that there is proper oversight of the subcontractors.